hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 * Click the *OK* button at the top left of the tabbed panels.
 * Restart pinging.

+.. note:: The value of the *User Defined UDP* port in *SIS* cannot be modified.

 .. _method_2:

 Method #2